jrg94/EECS391/a-star-path-finding/README.md

+# A Star Path Finding Algorithm

-Ted Kim (tkk21)
+- Ted Kim (tkk21)
-Jeremy Griffith (jrg170)
+- Jeremy Griffith (jrg170)

-we tested our code and included a JUnit test case file.
+We tested our code and included a JUnit test case file.